-Not even scissors caused her new terror, though the general darkened to memory’s edge.
+Not even scissors caused her terror, though the general darkened to memory’s edge.
 They cut off her bands, replenished the ointments and bound the abrasions again.
 That caused more tremble for fingers not his upon her tender skin.
 No men though, she thought over and over.
 No men are here except him, and he hasn’t hurt me.
 He can’t be a man.
 My master is better than that.
 So enraptured was she with this revelation she missed the instructions to him.

 After rebinding Sephiroth rubbed her back, while Aeris whimpered into his chest.
 Her poor head was spinning.
 They’d gone room to room, depending on what needed checked.
-Of course the Great General carried her there, repeating fore mentioned vows.
+Of course, the Great General carried her there, repeating fore mentioned vows.
 She was safe and protected.
 He’d take care of her.
 Then remind her of rest, lunch, and home.

 Aeris fell asleep before they left the building with that low voice soothing her fears.
 She’d no idea what Sephiroth said, but still struggled to form a response.
-Terror re-gripped the little Cetra for she had to answer.
+Terror re-gripped for she had to answer.
 He’d not sold her yet, but if she disobeyed, he might return her to Midgar.
 No!
 Please no!
 Aeris forced her head up even as sleep dragged it down.
 Parting her lips like a fish on the sands, she tried to tell him she’d obey.
 Whatever he’d asked.
 His every command.
 She would do anything he wanted.
 Don’t take me back!
 Don’t leave me there!
 Curling hands clenched on black leather.
 Her hollow eyes widened, but nothing would come.
 Then perfect lips blessed her damp cheek.

 “Thank you, great master,” Aeris barely mouthed.
 He wasn’t angry at all.
 It didn’t make sense, but he wasn’t angry, and protection did nothing but grow.
-The little maid’s head fell on sturdy shoulder where dreams waited more green than her eyes.
+The little maid’s head fell on sturdy shoulder where dreams dwelt more green than her eyes.